-Field Description Cable Status Indicates the cable status: Normal.
+Field Description Cable Status Normal.
 The cable is working correctly.
 Open.
 The cable is disconnected or a faulty connector exists.
 Short.
 An electrical short exists in the cable.
 Cable Test Failed.
 The cable status could not be determined.
 The cable might in fact be working.
-No cable.
-The cable is not present or too short to test.
 Untested.
 The cable is not yet tested.
-Port Disabled.
-The port is disabled.
+Invalid cable type.
+The cable type is unsupported.
+No cable.
+The cable is not present.
 Cable Length The estimated length of the cable in meters.
 The length is displayed as a range between the shortest estimated length and the longest estimated length.
 Unknown is displayed if the cable length could not be determined.
 The cable length is displayed only if the cable status is Normal.
+Failure Location The estimated distance in meters from the end of the cable to the failure location.
+The failure location is displayed only if the cable status is Open or Short.